Double Majors and Simultaneous Degrees

 Adding a Minor

 Minors are concentrations of study that require fewer courses and therefore represent less depth than a full major.
 Not all majors have a corresponding minor, and minors exist that do not have a corresponding major.
-It is therefore useful to explore the Berkeley Academic Guide’s Degree Programs page thoroughly to review all options.
+It is therefore useful to explore the Berkeley Undergraduate Academic Catalog Degree Programs page thoroughly to review all options.

 All minors must be declared prior to the first day of classes in the term in which you intend to graduate.
 For summer graduates, minors must be declared prior to the first day of Summer Session A.